 Here is the role of soil resistivity testing:

-It helps to identify the cause of parking lot damage
+It can identify the cause of damage to existing structures

 It tests the stability of the soil on the construction site to determine whether it is suitable to bear the weight loads produced by the new construction (i.e., roadway or high-rise building)